Michele Hratko

 We created two t-shirts, one in black for the Lunar Gala team and one in blue to be sold at the show.
 The Lunar Gala team walked the runway in these shirts at the end of the show.

 A postcard was also made for each fashion line.
-The postacards were for sale at the show and gifted to the clothing designers and photographers after the show.
+The postcards were for sale at the show and gifted to the clothing designers and photographers after the show.
+Shoutout to the absolutely incredible photography team.

 Leading this team taught me so much about myself both as a designer and a leader.
 I learned about how to communicate creative direction and give critique in a constructive and supportive way while also facilitating an environment where designers feel comfortable trying new things.
 As an intermediary between the creative directors and the team, I was also responsible for aligning the CD vision with my team’s internal conversations and ideas to ensure that everyone’s ideas felt seen and everyone felt ownership over the final deliverables.